Where to Stay in Chicago First Time: Best Areas

 🔍MORE HOTELS IN SOUTH LOOP

-Sandwiched between the Chicago River and the Magnificent Mile, River North has developed from an industrial district into a hub of high-end shopping, dining, and luxury accommodation.
+River North has developed from an industrial district into a hub of high-end shopping, dining, and luxury accommodation.
 One of the top attractions of River North is the Merchandise Mart.

-The historic market is a hub of interior design showrooms and exhibition halls.
+It is the historic market and a hub of interior design showrooms and exhibition halls.
 Surrounded by a community of independent art studios, this is a must-visit for those who appreciate innovations in art and design.

 Staying along the Magnificent Mile end of River North will grant you easy access to tons of nearby sights and attractions in the surrounding areas.